Dhananjay625/LifeFlow/README.md

 If it prints None, the environment variable isn't set correctly.
 If it prints something like 'sk.xxxxx', your key, then Django can read it fine.

+# Health Data Integration
+## Overview
+This project enhances the Health Manager page by integrating the Health Kit (iOS) and Health Connect (Android) APIs, which allow for real-time synchronisation of user's health data.

+Initially, the Google Fit API was integrated in the project to collect user data.
+However, since Google Fit will be deprecated in 2026, the integration strategy has been revised to ensure cross-platform compatibility.

+## Integration Options (Health Kit and Health Connect)
+### Option 1: Native Integration (Manually)
+Implement these on-device APIs directly in native mobile applications.

+- **iOS (Swift)**
+    - Use Apple Health Kit to fetch and write health-related metries.
+    - Requires user authorisation via 'HKHealthStore'.
+    - Data is stored securely on the device and can be selectively shared with the backend.

+- **Android (Kotlin)**
+    - Use Health Connect to access fitness data.
+    - Offers granular permission management for user privacy.
+    - Requires creating a Health Connect client and requesting read/write permissions.

+**Pros**
+- Offers direct and secure access to user data
+- No dependency on 3rd party services.
+- Better control over permissions and data flow.
+- Free of cost.

+**Cons**
+- Requires maintaining separate codebase for iOS and Android.
+- Increases development complexity.

+### Option 2: 3rd-Party API Aggregator**
+Integrate through a 3rd-party health data aggregation service that bridges btoh APIs Health Kit and Health Connect.
+API Aggregators options:
+- Terra
+- Human API
+- Validic
+- Fitbit Web API

+**Pros**
+- Simplifies integration with a single unified API.
+- Supports multiple platforms and data types.
+- Reduces native development effort.

+**Cons**
+- Adds a dependency on an external service.
+- Potential costs or rate limits.
+Each of the API aggregators requires cost for implementation vary costs.